 Students intending to study undergraduate medical courses in foreign universities will have to take National Eligibility cum Entrance Test (NEET).
 Medical Council of India (MCI) to make it mandatory to pass NEET to obtain an eligibility certificate (EC) to pursue courses in foreign medical colleges.

-Any Indian citizen who desires to study MBBS in Abroad Medical College is required to apply an eligibility certificate from MCI prior to joining this course or within graduation.
+Any Indian citizen who desires to study MBBS in Abroad Medical College should apply for an eligibility certificate from MCI prior to joining this medical course or within graduation.

-This is to inform to all concerned that the requirement of obtaining Eligibility Certificate to pursue Primary Medical Qualification (MBBS or its equivalent) by an Indian Citizen/Oversees Citizen of India is mandatory in terms of section 13(4B) of the Indian Medical Council Act, 1956.
+The requirement of obtaining Eligibility Certificate for an Indian Citizen/Oversees Citizen of India to pursue primary medical qualification is mandatory as per Section 13(4B) of the Indian Medical Council Act, 1956.

 3. University Selections & Applications Process –